 In Central and South America, health activities include work on the spectacular scarlet macaw, which has suffered local extinctions through habitat destruction and hunting for the pet trade.
 WCS veterinarians in Guatemala are conducting health monitoring of wild scarlet macaws, testing for diseases that threaten their conservation such as Pacheco's disease, psittacine beak and feather disease, polyomavirus, herpes virus, and chlamydia.

 Health studies in the region have also looked at disease impacts on jaguar and white-lipped peccary.
 WCS Health Programs' staff are working on impacts from mange on the vicuna, an economically important wild camelid from the high altiplano region of the Peruvian Andes, where WCS staff are also studying the effects of chytrid fungus and climate change on high-elevation frogs.
+In Chile, WCS is studying the impact of invasive mink on black-browed albatross survival and devastation caused by invasive beavers to Patagonian ecosystems.

 At the southern end of South America, Southern right whale populations off the coast of Argentina have suffered the largest mortality event ever recorded for a baleen whale anywhere in the world.
 The WCS Health Programs are involved in the urgent work to understand the cause of increased mortality in this species.